Kleberpointexe/Kleberpointexe/README.md

 </div>

-- 👀 I’m interested in programming in general
+- 👀 I’m interested in applied data science.
-- 🌱 I’m currently learning ML,c, python and AI in general
+- 🌱 I’m currently learning ML,c, python and AI in general.
-- 💞️ I’m looking to collaborate on posting projects that im learning
+- 💞️ I’m looking to collaborate on posting projects that im learning.
-- 📫 How to reach me kleberlucaspro@gmail.com
+- 📫 How to reach me kleberlucaspro@gmail.com.

 <!---
 Kleberpointexe/Kleberpointexe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.